 There’s a big difference between “she got run over, she got bullied” and “I ran over her, I bullied her”.
 The way Armstrong said it depersonalized the matter; the way he should have said it would have been a direct acceptance of responsibility.
 And are we really to believe that he couldn’t remember whether he had sued her?

-There are plenty of other examples from the interview, but they have been analyzed extensively elsewhere.
-For me, the Armstrong only truly showed his vulnerability and his regret for his actions when describing the toll that they have taken on his mother and, especially, how he teared when describing his admission to his 13-year old son.
+There are plenty of other examples from the interview and you can read about them elsewhere.
+For me, Lance Armstrong only truly showed his vulnerability and his regret for his actions when describing the toll that they have taken on his mother and, especially, how he teared when describing his admission to his 13-year old son.
 That is the kind of remorse that he should have shown throughout the interview.

-Lance, forget the jokes, forget the smugness.
-And please forget the arguments that you should not be given a lifetime ban from competition!
+I would tell Lance Armstrong to forget the jokes, forget the smugness.
+And forget the arguments about the unfairness of a lifetime ban from competition.
 There will be a time for you to make your case on that point, but that time is not now.

-I cannot begin to understand what must have been going through Armstrong’s mind in the minutes before the interview with Oprah began.
+I cannot imagine must have been going through Armstrong’s mind in the minutes before the interview with Oprah began.
 The pressure must have been incredible.
 And I have no doubt that he received a significant amount of (legal) coaching in terms of what he could and couldn’t say.
-But if he hoped to win in the court of public opinion, he will be disappointed with the result.
+But if he hoped to win in the court of public opinion, he hasn’t.

 I love cycling.

 I have spent a lot time in the saddle and have put tens of thousands of kilometres into my legs over the years.
-I live just outside of Geneva, Switzerland — a cycler’s paradise with an almost limitless selection of flat, hilly and mountainous terrain in a stunningly beautiful setting.
+Living just outside Geneva, Switzerland, I have a cycler’s paradise with an almost limitless selection of flat, hilly and mountainous terrain in a stunningly beautiful setting.
 I ride a Trek 5900, one of the best racing bikes ever made.
 (And, yes, Trek was the bicycle of choice for the teams on which Armstrong rode.)

 I have followed the Tour de France and the other great bike races for years.
 My wife Julie and I got engaged in France in 1991 and spent three days in the French town of Alençon cheering on riders like Greg LeMond, Steve Bauer and Sean Kelly.
 When my daughters were younger, we would pack food, drink and chairs and go watch the Tour when it came close to our home.
-I have had the privilege of riding with my cycling buddies up and over most of the great Alpine climbs of the Tour, including the Col du Galibier, Col de la Madeleine, Col du Croix-de-Fer and the mythical Alpe d’Huez.
+I have cycle up most of the great Alpine climbs of the Tour, including the Galibier, the Madeleine, the Croix-de-Fer and the mythical Alpe d’Huez.
 I have books, videos and magazines about cycling at home.
 It’s a great sport.

 And when Armstrong made his remarkable comeback from cancer, I believed in him.
 Like millions around the world, I found his story inspirational.
 I read his book, It’s Not About the Bike.
 And for most of his Tour victories, I cheered him on.

-Around the time Armstrong won his fifth Tour, I had read enough articles and reports about alleged doping that I began to have my doubts.
-During his sixth and seventh victories, my doubts increased such that I believed it was more likely than not that he had doped.
-When, in 2007, I read David Walsh’s excellent book, From Lance to Landis, any lingering doubt that I might have had was extinguished.
+Around the time Lance Armstrong won his fifth Tour, I had read enough articles and reports that I began to have my doubts.
+During his sixth and seventh victories, I felt sure that he had doped.
+When, in 2007, I read David Walsh’s excellent book, From Lance to Landis, any lingering doubts evaporated.
 So for me, the Oprah confession was really the sad dénouement to a story that had ended long ago.

 The quality of mercy is not strained

 Of course, this does not mean that Armstrong is to be absolved based on his interview with Oprah.
 Far from it.
 That interview was only a first, small, step.
 It will take much more.
-It will take sincere and personal apologies to those people whom he harmed; it will take the payment of millions of dollars in restitution; it will take full cooperation with the appropriate legal and sports authorities to provide names, dates and details in an effort to aid cycling in its seemingly endless battle; it will take years.
+It will take sincere and personal apologies to those people whom he harmed and the payment of millions of dollars in restitution.
+He will have to cooperate fully with the appropriate legal and sports authorities to provide names, dates and details in an effort to aid cycling in its seemingly endless battle.
+It will take years.

-But if Armstrong is willing to make a sincere effort to atone for his wrongs, even if such atonement includes never being allowed to compete in a sanctioned event again, even if it means significant financial penalties, even if it means possible jail time for fraud or perjury, then I for one would be willing to forgive.
+But if Lance Armstrong is willing to make a sincere effort to atone for his wrongs, even if such atonement includes never competing in a sanctioned event again, even if it means significant financial penalties, even if it means possible jail time for fraud or perjury, then I would be willing to forgive.

-A long, arduous climb lies ahead of Armstrong.
-Perhaps the most difficult climb of his life and certainly harder than his climbs up the Col du Tourmalet or Mont Ventoux or Alpe d’Huez.
+A long, arduous climb lies ahead of Lance Armstrong.
+Perhaps the most difficult climb of his life.
+Certainly harder than his climbs up the Col du Tourmalet or Mont Ventoux or Alpe d’Huez.
 If he is sincere, he can reach the summit.
 We should wish him well on his journey.